 Serving Clark County and the areas of Las Vegas, Laughlin, North Las Vegas, Henderson, Overton, Moapa Valley, and Mesquite

 One of the most contested issues in any divorce case is alimony or spousal support.
 Many people do not realize that even after the divorce is granted and the order is signed, one party can go back to request that the court modifies an order of alimony.
 The court will not consider the request, however, without a showing that a substantial change in circumstances has occurred.

-If you need to file for a modification of alimony or defend against such an action, then contact an experienced family law attorney in Las Vegas at Mills & Anderson.
+If you need to file for a modification of alimony or defend against such an action, then contact the experienced family law attorneys in Las Vegas at Mills & Anderson.
 The divorce lawyers at Mills & Anderson represent clients on alimony modification actions throughout Clark County, including Las Vegas, Henderson, and North Las Vegas, Nevada.

 Factors for Alimony Modifications in Nevada

 For specified periodic payment of alimony set out in a decree of divorce or an agreement between the parties which was ratified, adopted or approved in a decree of divorce, the decree or agreement is not generally subject to modification by the court as to accrued payments.
 If the alimony payments have not accrued at the time a motion for modification is filed, however, then the Court could modify those alimony payments upon a showing of changed circumstances.